zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/day2/aks/aks_mssql_ha/_index.md

     ![Primary and secondary replicas](./23.png)

 - To trigger the HA event, delete the primary replica _jumpstart-sql-0_ using the _`kubectl delete pod jumpstart-sql-0 -n arc`_ and watch how the pod gets deleted and then being deployed again due to being part of a Kubernetes _ReplicaSet_.
-Wait for the _jumpstart-sql-0_ pod to become ready again (and an additional couple of minutes to let the availability group recover).
+Wait for the _jumpstart-sql-0_ pod to become ready again (and an additional few minutes for letting the availability group to recover).

     ![Pod deletion](./24.png)